 3.What are some of the lyrical topics and subjects the band explores with the music?

-4.What is the meaning and inspiration behind the name 'The Black Rook'?
+4.What s the meaning and inspiration behind the name 'Snowchild'?

-7.On a worldwide level how has the feedback been to your music by fans of metal?
+8.On a worldwide level how has the feedback been to your music by fans of stoner and doom metal?

 9.Where do you see the band heading into musically during the future?

 9. Yogi Berra said it best, "It's hard to make predictions, especially about the future".
 We've been writing & I think we'll probably start building up the framework of a new record later this year.
 I'd kinda like the next one to be a little bit more reductionist & focused on the songs & the core of the band, which would either make it a lot more immediately engaging, or it could just be the perfect launchpad to go back to the proggy marshlands of the inner mind.
 The studio is it's own powerful instrument that I love getting lost in, especially with Glenn and Paul who round out the production team.
 Besides we've gone through some major studio upgrades since the last record so the future is up for grabs.
 I know it's a terrible answer, but it could either lean toward our Exile on Main Street or our Sgt Pepper, but not really sound any thing like either of them.
 I just wanna avoid making the same record again.

 10.What are some of the bands or musical styles that have had an influence on your music and also what are you listening to nowadays?